Skip to main content

 • Mock interview assignments with low completion or high anxiety.

-• Courses that want repeatable practice before graded assessments.
+• Courses that require repeatable practice before graded assessments.

 B. Steps to Create a Mock Interview Assignment